Elihu B. Washburne: Death and burial

 Washburne died at his son Hempstead's home in Chicago on October 22, 1887, following a two-week period of ill health and a heart ailment.
 His wife had died only a few months earlier.
 He was buried at Greenwood Cemetery in Galena.

 Physical description and character

 Washburne was a tall, broad shouldered man, having light gray eyes.
 Washburne was respected as a person of honesty and seriousness.
 When he moved west to Galena, Washburne vowed he would not drink, smoke, play cards, or attend the theater.
 After his marriage to Adele Gratiot in 1845, he adopted the practice of drinking a single glass of wine with dinner.

 Notable relatives

 Three of Washburne's brothers (Cadwallader C. Washburn, William D. Washburn, and Israel Washburn, Jr.) also became politicians.
 His son, Hempstead Washburne, was the 32nd Mayor of Chicago serving from 1891 to 1893.

 Honors

 In 1885 Washburne received the honorary degree of LL.D. from Bowdoin College.

 Washburne Avenue at 1232 South in Chicago is named in honor of Elihu Washburne.

+A Liberty ship launched in 1943 was named after Washburne.